-- A. Definitions of insurance and other terms - 6.
-The VAT Act sets out definitions of categories of insurance services in Schedule 2, Part I, paragraph 1. - 7.
+A. Definitions of insurance and other terms

+- 6. The VAT Act sets out definitions of categories of insurance services in Schedule 2, Part I, paragraph 1. - 7.
 The definition works to treat all insurance services as a taxable supply unless they fall within the specified category of exempt supply.
-Unless a supply of insurance services is specifically an exempt supply, it will be a taxable (at the standard-rate or zero-rate) supply. - 8.
+Unless a supply of insurance services is specifically an exempt supply, it will be a taxable supply. - 8.
 By way of example, the Comptroller considers that the insurance products prevalent in The Bahamas will be treated, by applying this definition, as follows -

-Taxable Supplies of Insurance Exempt Supplies of Insurance Health, including Medical, Dental and Life insurance and assurance, including Vision Group Life Property Accidental Death and Disbursement General - any other casualty insurance, Income Replacement (covering sickness except exempt supplies and accident, disability, waiver of pre- mium)
+Taxable Supplies of Insurance Exempt Supplies of Insurance

+General - all other insurance, except ex- From July1, 2018 -

+empt supplies, Insurance contracts on dwellings

+And from July 1, 2015

+Life insurance and assurance, including

+Group Life,

+Annuities and savings products to in-

+clude;

+Accidental Death and Disbursement

+Income Replacement (covering sickness

+and accident, disability, waiver of pre-

+mium).